Does it look like your baby will be cutting their first tooth soon?

 I always think of numbing gels as a last resort for teething pain.
 Acetaminophen seems to be safer and does a better job of helping take the edge off of the pain.

 Essential oils can be toxic when applied to the skin undiluted and when they are ingested, both by adults and children.
-Essential oils shouldn’t be used at all around a baby unless the mom has made an effort to understand the precautions she should follow while using them.
+Essential oils shouldn’t be used at all-around a baby.

 While this may seem like a no-brainer, moms in the past have used whiskey to relieve their baby’s teething pain.
-If you have a well-meaning grandma thrown into the mix, she might suggest trying this home remedy.
+If you have a well-meaning grandma thrown into the mix, she might suggest trying this.

-But you should tell her you’re not going to because it doesn’t work and that alcohol, even in small amounts, is bad for children (source).
+But you should tell her you’re not going to because it doesn’t work and that alcohol, even in small amounts, is bad for children.

-Belladonna has been used to make homeopathic teething products for babies.
-It has been found in teething tablets and has been linked to adverse reactions and even deaths.
+Belladonna has been found in teething tablets and has been linked to adverse reactions such as seizures and even deaths.
 For that reason, you shouldn’t buy any teething product that contains belladonna.